GPSnoopy/csharplang/proposals/csharp-10.0/64bit-array-and-span.md

 ## Summary

-Expand arrays (e.g. `float[]`), `string`, `Span<T>` and `ReadOnlySpan<T>` to have 64-bit lengths on 64-bit platforms.
-Also known as native lengths.
+Expand arrays (e.g. `float[]`), `string`, `Span<T>` and `ReadOnlySpan<T>` to have 64-bit lengths on 64-bit platforms (also known as native lengths).

 ## Motivation

 Currently in C#, arrays (and the other aforementioned types) are limited to storing and addressing up to 2^31 (roughly 2 billion) elements.
-This limits the amount of data that can be contiguously stored in memory and forces the user to spend time and effort in implementing custom-made non-standard alternatives like native memory allocation or jagged arrays.
+This limits the amount of data that can be contiguously stored in memory and forces the user to spend time and effort in implementing custom non-standard alternatives like native memory allocation or jagged arrays.
 Other languages such as C++ or Python do not suffer from this limitation.

 With every passing years, due to the ever-continuing increases in RAM capacity, this limitation is becoming evident to an ever-increasing number of users.
 For example, machine learning frameworks often deal with large amount of data and dispatch their implementation to native libraries that expect a contiguous memory layout.